ProteinsWebTeam/HMMER-web-docs/docs/databases.rst

 * Other

-  - `Ensembl Genomes <http://www.ensemblgenomes.org>`_ - Searches may be performed across the entire set or one of the subsets:
+  - `Ensembl Genomes <http://www.ensemblgenomes.org>`_ - Ensembl Genomes is a
-    `Bacteria <http://bacteria.ensembl.org/index.html>`_,
+    resource for genomic data for several thousands of invertebrate species.
+    All translations resulting from known and novel gene predictions in Ensembl Genomes, including hypothetical proteins, are included.
+For lists of all the species in each sub division within Ensembl Genomes please see `Bacteria <http://bacteria.ensembl.org/index.html>`_,
     `Fungi <http://fungi.ensembl.org/index.html>`_,
     `Metazoa <http://metazoa.ensembl.org/index.html>`_,